ThePickleGawd/run-from-duo/README.md

 1. Connect headset via USB to your computer
 2. Open the build menu (`File->Build Settings`).
 Change Build Target to Android
 3. Click the `Build and Run` button on the bottom right of the build menu
+4. IMPORTANT: In GameManager.cs, set the base url of your backend server.

 Alternatively, the `.apk` file will soon be published to the release section.
 You can look up how to sideload it onto your VR headset.